DylanPollock/Monkey_Head_Project/CONTRIBUTING.md

 - **Coding Standards:**
   - Follow Python PEP8 standards for coding.
   - Ensure your code is well-documented and includes comments where necessary.
+  - When working with Docker, Kubernetes, or Debian-related optimizations, ensure your configurations follow the project standards for containerization and cloud scaling.

 - **Commit Messages:**
   - Write clear, concise, and descriptive commit messages.
   - Use imperative mood in the subject line (e.g., "Add feature" instead of "Added feature").